WordPress/gutenberg/packages/block-editor/src/components/recursion-provider/README.md

 # `useHasRecursion()`

-Used in conjunction with `RecursionProvider`, this hook us used to identify if a block has already been rendered.
+Used in conjunction with `RecursionProvider`, this hook is used to identify if a block has already been rendered.

 ## Usage